domfarolino/compiler/README.md

 # compiler

+> Note, the work in the project is very new and unstable at this point.

 A compiler for Wilsey's compiler class.
-The course site can be found [here](http://www.ece.uc.edu/~paw/classes/eecs6083/).
+The course site can be found [here](http://www.ece.uc.edu/~paw/classes/eecs6083/), and the language specification can be found [here](http://www.ece.uc.edu/~paw/classes/eecs6083/project/projectLanguage.pdf).

 # Lexer